Family Sails

 Who Qualifies for the Family Sail Program?

-CRAB offers its Family Sail Program to any person with a disability and their family and caregivers.
-In order to participate in a sail, the person living with a disability must participate in the sail.
+CRAB offers its Family Sail Program to anyone with a disability, plus their family and caregivers.
+To be eligible to sail, the person with a disability must participate.

 • Sails are free of charge.

-• Sails are designed to accommodate a person with any type of disability.
+• Sailboats are designed to accommodate a guest with any type of disability.

 • Family, Friends and Caregivers are welcome to join in the fun!